top of page

-Note: Icelandic Roots will have a members seminar featuring Óskar Bragi and his Speak Viking online Icelandic Language training course in the near future.
+Note: Icelandic Roots will have a members seminar featuring Óskar Bragi and his Speak Viking online Icelandic Language training course on December 4th.
 Watch for the listing on the Icelandic Roots event calendar.

 Join the celebration with our Icelandic cousins!
 On Saturday, the 16th of November, Iceland celebrates the preservation of the exclusive Icelandic language, as well as its history.
 It is called Dagur Íslenskrar Tungu or, more easily understood to Western Icelanders as “Icelandic Language Day”.
 It is celebrated on this day in honor of the birthday of Iceland’s most famous poet from the 19th-century, Jónas Hallgrímsson, who kept the Icelandic language free from Danish influence while Iceland was under Danish rule.